Construction and Working of Shell and Tube Type Heat Exchanger

 The passes on the shell side are single, two passes, and single split passes.
 The passes on the tube side are one, two, four, six up to twelve.
 Passes on the tube side are formed by partitions placed in the shell cover and channels.

 When we use single-pass partitions on the tube side, the tube side fluid flows twice through the heat exchanger.
 In this case, the pass partition divides the tubes equally into two sections.
-It is provided in the channel so that inlet and outlet for tube side fluid are provided on the same channel.
+It is provided in the channel so that the inlet and outlet for tube side fluid are provided on the same channel.
 Fig shows the incorporated pass partition in the shell and tube heat exchanger.

 Multipass construction decreases the cross-section of the fluid path which increases the fluid velocity which in turn increases the heat transfer coefficients.
 But these have certain disadvantages such as more complicated constructions and high friction losses